LBruni98/Prototyping/README.md

 ##### 1.2.5 Black Box
 Black Box, though functional, can be perceived as end user as well, as these tests share the same properties as End User Testing.
 This testing is executed to analyse the functionalities of the product or system.

 The user doesn’t see the original source code but only the base product.
-Error reports are noted within the certain categories, outlining missing functions, errors and other issues, etc. This sort of testing is prominent within development because of the equivalents to End User Testing
+Error reports are noted within the certain categories, outlining missing functions, errors and other issues, etc. This sort of testing is prominent within development because of the equivalents to End User Testing[5].

 ## 2. Tools in Prototyping
 Different tools can help create prototypes for distinct reasons and can convey what is needed to be presented to help generate an idea of the product through different means.